 - Prevent anyone under the age of 18 from participating

 - Prevent the sharing of confidential information available to fantasy site employees

 - Submit to an annual third-party audit

-Recommended fantasy sites in Colorado:
+Recommended Daily Fantasy Sites in Colorado:

 Colorado has never been a strong contender to legalize online gambling.
 The state’s last effort to legalize online poker was the introduction of a bill in 2013.
 That bill died before making any real progress and Colorado has seen no major pushes to legalize online gambling since.

 The legalization of sports betting in 2019 and the launch of the state’s first online sportsbooks the following year have largely taken the focus off other forms of online gambling in Colorado.
 However, the revenues generated by online sports betting could potentially prompt lawmakers to take a second look at online gambling in the future.